-- (b) a summary of the prohibited conduct in which such telecommunications undertaking has been preliminarily found to have engaged or to be engaging or the prohibited agreement that has been preliminarily found to have existed or to exist, or both as the case may be; - (c) the period during which any telecommunications undertaking preliminarily found to be in violation of paragraph 16 or 17 and any other interested persons may submit written representations, objections or views to the Commission, which period shall be not less than twenty-eight days and not more than forty-five days from the later of -- - (i) the date of the last publication of the notice required under this subparagraph; and - (ii) the date of the last written notice sent to a telecommunications undertaking under subparagraph (4); - (4) Contemporaneous with the publication of the notice under subparagraph (3), the Commission shall send written notice to each telecommunications undertaking that has been preliminarily found to be in violation of paragraph 16 or 17, containing the same information required under subparagraph (3). - (5) A telecommunications undertaking preliminarily found by the Commission to be in violation of paragraph 16 or 17, and any other interested person, may submit written representations, objections or views to the Commission on any matter related to such finding within the time established in the notices given pursuant to subparagraphs (3) and (4). - (6) Subject to the confidentiality protections of the Act and the Public Utilities Commission Act, copies of the Commission's written report of its findings and representations, objections and views submitted to the Commission pursuant to subparagraph (5) shall be available from the Commission to any telecommunications undertaking or other person, by posting on the Commission's website and upon written request and the payment, in cash or other immediately available funds, of the administrative costs for photocopying such report, representations, objections and views. - (7) Within ten days following the end of the comment period provided for under subparagraph (5), the Commission shall hold a public hearing at which any telecommunications undertaking preliminarily found to be in violation of paragraph 16 or 17, and any other person likely to be affected by a final determination of the matter, may present their views. - (8) The Commission shall make a final determination on whether the telecommunications undertaking has violated or is in violation of paragraph 16 or 17 and, in so doing, shall take into account the written representations, objections and views made in accordance with subparagraph (5), duly made and not withdrawn; any documents or other information provided in response to a request in accordance with subparagraph (2); and any additional such representations, objections and views presented at the hearing provided for in subparagraph (7).
+- (i) the date of the last publication of the notice required under this subregulation; and - (ii) the date of the last written notice sent to a telecommunications undertaking under subregulation (4). - (4) Simultaneously, with the publication of the notice under subregulation (3), the Commission shall send written notice to each telecommunications undertaking that has been preliminarily found to have been or to be in violation of regulation 16 or 17, containing the same information required under subregulation (3). - (5) A telecommunications undertaking preliminarily found by the Commission to be in violation of regulation 16 or 17, and any other interested person, may submit written representations, objections or views to the Commission on any matter related to such finding within the time established in the notices given pursuant to subregulations (3) and (4).

+- (6) Subject to the confidentiality protections of the Act and the Public Utilities Commission Act, copies of the Commission's written report of its findings and representations, objections and views submitted to the Commission pursuant to subregulation (5) shall be made available by the Commission to any telecommunications undertaking or other person, on the Commission's website and upon written request and the payment, in cash or other immediately available funds, of the administrative costs for photocopying the report, representations, objections and views. - (7) Within ten days following the end of the comment period provided for under subregulation (5), the Commission shall hold a public hearing at which any telecommunications undertaking preliminarily found to be in violation of regulation 16 or 17, and any other person likely to be affected by a final determination of the matter, may present their views. - (8) The Commission shall make a final determination on whether the telecommunications undertaking has violated or is in violation of regulation 16 or 17 and, in so doing, shall take into account the written representations, objections and views made in accordance with subregulation (5), duly made and not withdrawn; any documents or other information provided in response to a request in accordance with subregulation (2); and any additional representations, objections and views presented at the hearing provided for in subregulation (7). - (9) (a) Where the Commission finally determines that a telecommunications undertaking has not violated regulation 16 or 17, it shall discontinue the proceedings, and publish a notice of the final determination in one edition of a newspaper of nationwide circulation in Guyana and give written notice of the same to the telecommunications undertaking in respect of which the proceedings were initiated.